• Home

 How Can I Invest My Money Wisely When I’m in Debt?

 A common question when someone is trying to get out of debt is how they should balance this goal with the idea of saving and investing for the future.
 They say something like, “Barry, I really want to be out of debt, but I also really want to be able to have a good retirement.”
 My response, even though it sounds a little sarcastic is this: who doesn’t want to be out of debt and who doesn’t want to have a good retirement!?
-So how do you balance those goals, because you and I both know there is only so much money to go around each month, and that’s why resources you can find in this Motley Fool review can help you with invesment.
+So how do you balance those goals?
+You and I both know there is only so much money to go around each month.

 [Read more…]